anartovich/streams-open-docs/content/en/docs/architecture/_index.md

 ##### Namespaces

 A namespace allows splitting of a Kubernetes cluster into separated virtual zones.

-It is possible to configure multiple namespaces that will be logically isolated from each other.
+You can configure multiple namespaces that will be logically isolated from each other.

 Pods from different namespaces can communicate with a full DNS pattern (`\<service-name\>.\<namespace-name\>.svc.cluster.local`).
 A name is unique within a namespace, but not across namespaces.

-As mentioned in the Kubernetes documentation, a typical usage of namespaces is separating projects and configured objects deployed by different teams.
+A typical usage of namespaces is separating projects and configured objects deployed by different teams.

 Axway recommends installing the Streams helm chart in a dedicated namespace.
 This is a good practice because:

 * It makes deployment easier when installing into an existing cluster.
 * Resources linked to Streams are isolated into a single logical entity.
-* You don’t have to specify full DNS to call other components, therefore, preventing errors.
-You just simply use a service name (\<service-name\>).
+* You don’t have to specify the full DNS to call other components, therefore, preventing errors.
+You can just use a service name (`\<service-name\>`).

-After the namespace is created, the Streams helm chart can be installed within this namespace by simply adding option `--namespace` at the installation stage.
+After the namespace is created, the Streams helm chart can be installed within this namespace by adding option `--namespace` at the installation stage.
 However, be aware of the following:

 * Not all objects are linked to a namespace.
-For example, PersistentVolumes).
+For example, PersistentVolumes.
 * NGINX Ingress Controller can process Ingress resources from any namespace.
-Several annotations like [ingressClass](https://kubernetes.github.io/ingress-nginx/user-guide/multiple-ingress/) can be set in the helm chart to keep it under control.
+Several annotations, like [ingressClass](https://kubernetes.github.io/ingress-nginx/user-guide/multiple-ingress/), can be set in the helm chart to keep it under control.

 | Description                               | Type        |
 | ----------------------------------------- | ----------- |